 About

-Amber Sterling is an art historian, curator, and researcher examining the artist-engineer creative experiments conceived by Experiments in Art and Technology (E.A.T.) during the 1960s.
-Her research also concentrates on intersections of sound and visual art, twentieth-century avant-gardes, and the aesthetics of materiality and ephemerality.
+Amber Sterling is an art historian, writer, and researcher examining the artist–engineer creative experiments conceived by Experiments in Art and Technology (E.A.T.).
+Her research focuses on the intersections of sound and visual art, twentieth-century avant-gardes, and the aesthetics of materiality and ephemerality.
 She is currently pursuing an MA in Art History and an Advanced Certificate in Curatorial Studies at Hunter College, CUNY.

-In 2024, she curated Beyond the Frame, on view at the Saddleback College Art Gallery from May 16 to May 23.
-She also served as the curatorial assistant for Virgil Ortiz: Revolution (2023), authoring the catalogue essay “Echoes of Resilience: Virgil Ortiz.”
-The exhibition highlighted Indigenous Futurism and the underrepresented histories of the 1680 Pueblo Revolt.
+In 2024, Sterling curated Beyond the Frame, on view at the Saddleback College Art Galleries from May 16 to May 23.
+She was also the curatorial assistant for Virgil Ortiz: Revolution (2023), an exhibition exploring Indigenous Futurism and the underrepresented histories of the 1680 Pueblo Revolt.

-Previously, she served as the Creative Director of Photography for Capitol Music Group, where she oversaw 250 photo shoots while keeping the artist at the center of her work.
-She has over fifteen years of experience working across the arts and entertainment industry.
+Previously, she served as Director of Photography at Capitol Music Group, overseeing 250 album covers while keeping the artist at the center of her work.
+She has over a decade of experience across the arts and entertainment industries.

 Press